navya19j/4D-Segmentation/README.md

 $ python3 main.py [main_input] [train_input] [test_input] [track_input]
 ```

-and create 3 files :-
+and create following files :-

+Note : If you do not want to run all components, pass empty files to command line argument

 - [main_input] :
     ```